 Annually, researchers, teachers and students of Erasmus University Rotterdam are eligible for one of the prizes and distinctions of the Executive Board.
 With these prizes and distinctions, the loyalty and talents of our students and employees are recognized and rewarded.

 Every year, Erasmus University Rotterdam awards the Education Prize to a member of the academic staff who has made a particularly commendable contribution to education at our university.
-This year’s winner of the Education Prize: Prof. Maarten Frens.
+Last year’s winner of the Education Prize: Prof. Maarten Frens.
 Prof. Maarten Frens is founding dean of Erasmus University College (EUC).
 From the very start, Prof. Frens has shown an unflagging dedication to the development of a high-quality EUC curriculum, in terms of both content and teaching aspects.

 He created new teaching formats, educational themes and complete curricula and was closely involved in setting up EUC’s talent development programme.
 In addition to recognising Prof. Frens for his teaching achievements, the jury also lauds his commitment to promoting diversity and internationalisation within EUC, and at EUR as a whole.
 The jury holds his work as founding dean of EUC, his involvement in the Erasmus MC Honours Programme and his initiative to set up the EUCjr (EUC junior college) programme in high regard.

 Erasmus University’s Research Prize is awarded to a member of EUR’s academic staff who has delivered an outstanding performance in the field of research.
-The winner of this year’s Research Prize is Dr Daphne van de Bongardt.
+The winner of last year’s Research Prize is Dr Daphne van de Bongardt.
 Van de Bongardt started working as an assistant professor at EUR’s Department of Psychology, Education & Child Studies in 2016.
 Her research focuses on understanding and promoting young people’s relational and sexual development.
 The jury lauds Van de Bongardt for her research’s social impact and relevance and is very enthusiastic about its creative theme and the creative ways in which Dr Van de Bongardt collects data.
 In addition, the jury is appreciative of the extensive international network that she has managed to build up in a short period of time and the interdisciplinary character of her research and the associated publications.

 Professor H.W.
 Lambers Prize

 The Professor H.W.
 Lambers Prize is presented every year to an outstanding student with two master degrees.
-This year two candidates achieved exceptional results, which is why the jury decided to honour them both.
+Last year two candidates achieved exceptional results, which is why the jury decided to honour them both.

 Maikel Samsom graduated Summa Cum Laude from Erasmus School of Economics with a Master’s degree in Economics & Business Economics and from Erasmus School of Law with a Master’s degree in Liability & Insurance.
 In the meantime, he also rounded off the Philosophy bachelor programme – once again cum laude.
 The jury is impressed by Maikel’s exceptional academic performance and the wide range of extracurricular activities that he has undertaken – from sitting on the board of a study association to teaching Economics in secondary education.
 Maikel plans to invest the prize money in various courses that he will be attending in the context of his doctoral research into ‘Private and Personal Injury’.